arnaudin/arnaudin.github.io/_projects/brightidea.md

     content: |
       ## Platform Integrations

-      Another area of focus was leading development teams to build general purpose and native integrations for a variety of user goals including: capturing ideas, augmenting & extending ideas, and project execution.
-Customers work with extensive software stacks now, and we need to be a node in those ecosystems.
+      Another area of focus was leading development teams to build general purpose and native integrations for a variety of user goals including capturing ideas, augmenting & extending ideas, and project execution.
+Customers work with extensive software stacks, and we need to be a node in those ecosystems.

       **Capturing Ideas**

-      With more and more work occuring on digital platforms like [Slack](https://slack.com/apps/A02JKS7S2RL-brightidea?tab=more_info) and [Microsoft Teams](https://appsource.microsoft.com/en-us/product/office/WA200002795?tab=Overview), it is inevitable that employees are going to think of and discuss ideas while interacting on those channels.
-Unfortunately most of these ideas are ultimately lost in the never-ending chat stream, or are forgotten when the virtual meeting ends.
+      With more and more work occurring on digital platforms like [Slack](https://slack.com/apps/A02JKS7S2RL-brightidea?tab=more_info) and [Microsoft Teams](https://appsource.microsoft.com/en-us/product/office/WA200002795?tab=Overview), employees are inevitably going to think of and discuss ideas while interacting on those channels.
+Unfortunately, most of these ideas are ultimately lost in the never-ending chat stream or are forgotten when the virtual meeting ends.
 We have built tools to make capturing ideas as frictionless as possible.

   - section_layout: 2col
     images: